Andrea A. Firth

 Bio

 Andrea A. Firth is a writer, editor, and educator based in the San Francisco Bay Area.
 She is cofounder of Diablo Writers’ Workshop where she teaches creative writing, provides editorial consulting, and supports a vibrant writing community.
 She is also an Editor for the Brevity Blog.
 Andrea received her MFA in Creative Nonfiction Writing from Saint Mary’s College of California where she also teaches.
 Her writing focus is personal essay, and in 2021 she was a finalist for the Missouri Review's Perkoff Prize.
 She was a longtime contributor to Oakland Magazine and has published hundreds of articles in news outlets and magazines.
-Inspired by a handful of old family photos, Andrea is working on a collection of essays, Examples of her recently published work are listed with links below.
+Andrea is currently working on a collection of essays, Examples of her recently published work are listed with links below.

 Here's how it works:

-• I'll take you on a deep dive into what makes a personal essay work.
-We'll cover ideas, memory, structure, dialogue, point of view, meaning making, craft, revision and more.
+Over eight lessons, I take you on a deep dive into what makes a personal essay work.
+We cover ideas, memory, structure, dialogue, point of view, meaning making, craft, revision and more.

 Wednesday Co-Writing